 |Beau (Year 5) and his younger brother Jude (Year 1)achieved their 3rd KYU brown belt, 4 white tags and 9th KYU purple belt respectively in their Karate grading’s recently.

-Beau also achieved a distinction in his Grade 1 Verse and Prose LAMDA exam in 2019..
+Beau also achieved a distinction in his Grade 1 Verse and Prose LAMDA exam, distinctions is both duologue and solo acting, and both a distinction and a bronze medal for verse speaking in 2019.

 |Ollie (Year 6) is part of the Crystal Palace Youth football team.|